What can you do to get the best performance out of the commercetools Composable Commerce?

 Please plan your API requests according to the following guidelines (ordered by importance):

 - Avoid sequential API requests wherever you can.

 - Use Reference Expansion instead of parallel or sequential requests (nowadays, network roundtrip time is more crucial than the number of bytes transferred).

 - Do parallel requests.
-All the commercetools Platform SDKs support these and most good generic HTTP clients, too.
+All the Composable Commerce SDKs support these and most good generic HTTP clients, too.
 You will need to plan ahead concerning by which identifiers to query, because you need them in the client request or session data to do parallel requests.

-- Avoid Reference Expansion if you do not necessarily need it (takes time platform-internally).
-Better not include "expand" Parameters in your request defaults, but add them on a case-by-case basis.
+- Avoid Reference Expansion if you do not necessarily need it (as it takes time to perform the expansion internally).
+It's better to not include "expand" Parameters in your request defaults, but to add them on a case-by-case basis.

-In any case, if you have use cases where the commercetools Platform's querying and reference expansion facilities force you into sequential requests, please post a suggestion on the Support Portal so that we can polish the API to avoid such cases.
+In any case, if you have use cases where the querying and reference expansion options force you into sequential requests, please post a suggestion on the Support Portal so that we can polish the API to avoid such cases.

 - For a user-facing application, always go through the Product Projections endpoint.
 Use the Products endpoint only to implement administration, import/export etc. The API responses will be only half as large because the projections do only contain the

 stagedversion of the data (depending on how you set the